 - 2023: The water base allowance decreases from 1 unit (748 gallons bimonthly) to zero units (zero gallons bimonthly).

-In the Sewer portion of the Utility Bill, you will notice a change from our former practice of flat billing for residential sewer.
-Whereas, every single-family residential user used to pay the same rate regardless of the number of occupants; now the structure is a base rate plus consumption (exactly like water).
+In the Sewer portion of the Utility Bill, we are continuing to bill sewer based on a flow-based approach which began in 2020.
+Whereas every single-family residential user used to pay the same rate regardless of the number of occupants; now the structure is a base rate plus consumption (exactly like water).
 However, unlike water which changes every bill cycle, we will take the winter average water usage to use as your consumption for the following year.
 Depending on if you receive your bill in an odd numbered month or an even numbered month, the winter average will consist of December/February or January/March average of the 2 bills.
 For example, if you are billed for 12 ccf of water in December and 10 ccf of water in February, your average will be 11 ccf for the following year for sewer.

 If you have a new account or an account that has not been billed for the full winter averaging cycle, you will be billed 11 ccf (which has been calculated to be the single-family average use for the winter months) until which time as you establish your own winter average.